To send payments on Venmo directly from your bank account, you’ll first need to verify that account. This article can tell you how.

 If you've entered the wrong account information, a couple of things could happen:

 - Your bank will not be able to find your account and your bank transfer will fail.
 The money may be returned to us after a few days and put back into your Venmo account, but we cannot guarantee that will happen.

 - If the bank does not return the transfer, the funds may be lost.
 Venmo is not responsible for lost transfers as a result of incorrect bank credentials.
 Your bank will be the best point of contact in this scenario.

-When you add your bank account to Venmo manually (with your routing and account number), we'll send microtransfers to your bank account to verify ownership (these will be less than $1 each).
+When you add your bank account to Venmo manually (using your routing and account number), we'll send two small deposits and two withdrawals to your bank account to verify ownership (these will be less than $1 each).

-You'll see these deposits/debits in your bank account within 1-3 business days as separate items on your bank statement.
-Once you do, you can visit www.venmo.com/verifybank to verify your bank account.
+You should see these deposits/debits in your bank account within 1-3 business days as separate items on your bank statement.
+Once you do, you can return to the Venmo app and follow these steps: